I’m gonna be honest with you, Tartlets. I’m not sure that these Savory Thyme and Caraway Biscuits turned out exactly like they’re supposed to.

 I decided to make Thyme and Caraway Biscuits the book-inspired recipe for Hamnet because main character Agnes is constantly baking for her in-laws once she moves in with her husband’s family.

-One of things she makes is rolls with fresh thyme, and Agnes is always working with fresh herbs and plants because she’s known for her medicinal tinctures and poultices.
+Agnes is always working with fresh herbs and plants because she’s known for her medicinal tinctures and poultices.
+One of the items she regularly makes for the family are rolls with fresh thyme.

 Making some kind of yeasted bread featuring fresh thyme seemed like a no brainer for this bookish recipe, and I threw caraway seeds in there because, well, I really like caraway seeds.
 More on that later.